Resiliency Module

 designed_system (DesignedSystem) – Output of

-sdom.resiliency.load_designed_system()(or a synthetic equivalent).n_hours (int, optional) – Number of hours to simulate.
+sdom.resiliency.load_designed_system().
+Must carry a populatedcem_dataattribute.n_hours (int, optional) – Number of hours to simulate.
 Default

 8760.min_soc_per_tech (dict, optional) –